spruceid/didkit/http/README.md

 ### Denial of Service

-DIDKit HTTP does not implement protection against resource exhaustion.
-Clients may be able to overwhelm the server with excessively large, slow, and/or concurrent requests.
-To protect against resource exhaustion, deployments should use a reverse proxy with rate limiting, request payload size limiting, load balancing across multiple DIDKit HTTP instances, and/or other protections.
+DIDKit HTTP does not implement complete protection against resource exhaustion.
+Clients may be able to overwhelm the server with excessively slow and/or concurrent requests.
+To protect against resource exhaustion, deployments should use a reverse proxy with rate limiting, load balancing across multiple DIDKit HTTP instances, and/or other protections.

 [did-http]: https://w3c-ccg.github.io/did-resolution/#bindings-https
 [vc-http-api]: https://w3c-ccg.github.io/vc-http-api/